Computational-Platform-IbM/IbM/README.md

 # Individual-based Model framework

-*Contributors: Chiel van Amstel, Eloi Martinez-Rabert, Rebeca Gonzalez-Cabaliero
+*Contributors: Chiel van Amstel, Eloi Martinez-Rabert, Rebeca Gonzalez-Cabaleiro

 Individual-based Models (IbM) are characterized for simulating the microbes in an aggregate (granule or biofilm) as a discrete entity with unique traits.
 Each of the microbe is